Robmic/hello-world/README.md

 # hello-world

-This is my first repository, I dont knowwhat im doing.
+This is my first repository, I dont know what im doing.
 Thanks